Gutenberg Bible: Rubrication, illumination and binding

 Initially the rubrics—the headings before each book of the Bible—were printed, but this practice was quickly abandoned at an unknown date, and gaps were left for rubrication to be added by hand.
 A guide of the text to be added to each page, printed for use by rubricators, survives.

 The spacious margin allowed illuminated decoration to be added by hand.
 The amount of decoration presumably depended on how much each buyer could or would pay.
 Some copies were never decorated.
 The place of decoration can be known or inferred for about 30 of the surviving copies.
 It is possible that 13 of these copies received their decoration in Mainz, but others were worked on as far away as London.
 The vellum Bibles were more expensive, and perhaps for this reason tend to be more highly decorated, although the vellum copy in the British Library is completely undecorated.

-There has been speculation that the "Master of the Playing Cards," an unidentified engraver who has been called "the first personality in the history of engraving," was partly responsible for the illumination of the copy held by the Princeton University library.
+There has been speculation that the "Master of the Playing Cards", an unidentified engraver who has been called "the first personality in the history of engraving," was partly responsible for the illumination of the copy held by the Princeton University library.
 However, all that can be said for certain is that the same model book was used for some of the illustrations in this copy and for some of the Master's illustrated playing cards.

 Although many Gutenberg Bibles have been rebound over the years, nine copies retain fifteenth-century bindings.
 Most of these copies were bound in either Mainz or Erfurt.
 Most copies were divided into two volumes, the first volume ending with The Book of Psalms.
 Copies on vellum were heavier and for this reason were sometimes bound in three or four volumes.

 Early owners

-The Bible seems to have sold out immediately, with initial sales to owners as far away as England and possibly Sweden and Hungary.
-At least some copies are known to have sold for 30 florins, about three years' wages for a clerk.
-Although this made them significantly cheaper than manuscript Bibles, most students, priests or other people of ordinary income would not have been able to afford them.
+The Bible seems to have sold out immediately, with some initial purchases as far away as England and possibly Sweden and Hungary.
+At least some copies are known to have sold for 30 florins (equivalent to about 100 g of gold), which was about three years' wages for a clerk.
+Although this made them significantly cheaper than manuscript Bibles, most students, priests or other people of moderate income would not have been able to afford them.
 It is assumed that most were sold to monasteries, universities and particularly wealthy individuals.
 At present only one copy is known to have been privately owned in the fifteenth century.
 Some are known to have been used for communal readings in monastery refectories; others may have been for display rather than use, and a few were certainly used for study.
-Kristian Jensen suggests that many copies were bought by wealthy and pious laypeople for donation to religious institutions.
+Kristian Jensen suggests that many copies were bought by wealthy and pious laymen for donation to religious institutions.